Pakistan: Militant attacks in Balochistan put pressure on China's infrastructure plans | DW | 16.02.2022

 "The Baloch might be weak and outnumbered but they have been consistent in their battle with the Pakistani state for years while getting little international support," he added.

-"Pakistan has always accused Afghanistan and India, as well as Iran, of supporting the Baloch at various times but that view has attracted little support outside Pakistan," he said.
+Islamabad accuses Afghanistan and India, as well as Iran, of supporting Baloch insurgents but some experts say the view has attracted little support outside Pakistan.

-"The attacks will not expel the Chinese from Balochistan" said analyst Kakar.

-"Attracting private sector investment is impossible in presence of a conflict, and the Baloch insurgents could hurt Chinese development ambitions."
+"Attracting private sector investment is impossible in presence of a conflict, and the Baloch insurgents could hurt Chinese development ambitions," he added.

-"The security threat is always present and it is not limited to only China," Pakistani Information Minister Fawad Chaudhry told DW.

-However, Chaudhry added that the situation in Balochistan is "under control" and that Pakistani forces have made big gains against the militants in recent years.
+Chaudhry insists the situation in Balochistan is "under control" and that Pakistani forces have made big gains against the militants in recent years.

-Balochistan is Pakistan's largest province by land area, bordering Iran, India, and Afghanistan, but has the country's lowest population.
+Balochistan is Pakistan's largest province by land area, bordering Iran and Afghanistan, but has the country's lowest population.

 "They are not included in the power structures, over the years there has been resentment," said Kakar.

-"To end deprivation there is a need to change the political system in the province for the benefit of poor people," Chaudhry said.

-However, he added that not being satisfied with the government is "an excuse to justify terrorism and take up arms against the state.
+The Pakistani government has pledged to end deprivation in the province.
+Chaudhry says that not being satisfied with the government is "an excuse to justify terrorism and take up arms against the state."

 Edited by: Wesley Rahn